heavyblotto/memorativa/docs/3. the machine system/memorativa-3-4-machine-enhanced-generative-ai.md

    - Generate responses incorporating spatial relationships
    - Leverage aspect symbolism for meaningful connections (using aspect definitions from Section 2.10)
    - Apply visualization techniques to represent relationships
+   - **Earth/Observer-Centric Processing**:
+     - All spatial relationships are measured from the Earth/Observer reference point
+     - Consistent with the geocentric model detailed in Section 2.23 and Section 2.9
+     - Aspect angles calculated relative to observer position rather than absolute coordinates
+     - Observer position serves as the origin for all angular measurements and aspects
+     - Maintains the Sun Triplet (primary concept) and Planet Triplets (supporting concepts) organization
+     - All vector operations respect the Earth/Observer-centric frame of reference
+     - Aligns machine processing with the natural human perspective described in the gameplay mechanics
+     - Implements the same observer-centric model used in Gathering and Synthesis gameplay modes

 10. **Inner Cosmos Expansion**:
     - **Interface Interactions**: